Aloento/Aloento/source/_posts/Basics-of-Computer-Science.md

 # Packing and covering problem

-## generalization of the problem
+## Generalization

+General, "everyday" problems, which have suboptimal solutions:

+1. Put in objects into one container!
+   Some pairs are incompatible, those cannot be put into the container together.
+   Question: how to put the maximal number of objects into the container?

+2. n people at a meeting.
+   Find the largest subgroup of them, in which everybody knows everybody!

+3. Trucker delivering goods with no going back
+   Question: how can they deliver the maximum number of goods?

+4. Big piece of leather, cutting out small shapes.
+   Question: how to cut out the largest amount of smaller shapes?

+Common property of these problems: representable with a graph similarly.
+Is there any connection between their solutions?

+Let's look at the problems solutions, starting with the "easiest":

+### Deliver

+Trucker delivering goods with no going back
+Question: how can they deliver the maximum number of goods?

+### Meeting

+### Put

+### Cut

-## interval packing, dominating sets
+## Interval packing, dominating sets

-## suboptimal algorithms, bin packing problem, First Fit algorithm
+## Suboptimal algorithms, bin packing problem, First Fit algorithm

 ### 降序首次适应算法